jaredball/vital-sense/README.md

    - MAX30105 library
    - LiquidCrystal library (if using an LCD)

-3. Upload the provided Arduino code (`spo2_heart_rate_monitor.ino`) to your Arduino Uno board using the Arduino IDE or any compatible IDE.
+3. Upload the provided Arduino code (`QUEST.ino`) to your Arduino Uno board using the Arduino IDE or any compatible IDE.

 ## Python Setup